Category Archives: Wisconsin

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly surveyed, or an item that is being split, will call for a study to find the new edges and whole lot lines in Wisconsin, which need to be permanently noted so they will never ever come to be shed.
+Land that has actually never ever been precisely surveyed, or a piece that is being divided, will require a survey to locate the brand-new corners and also lot lines in Wisconsin, which must be permanently noted so they will never become lost.

 Consider these guidelines when making the all important selection of one of the available lots for sale.